-Groundwater elevation data were plotted on two separate maps for spring and fall of 2008 and hand-contoured.
-Groundwater elevation contours were constructed for both spring and fall of 2008 so that high and low groundwater conditions could be analyzed (Figure 6-5, Figure 6-6).
-No groundwater elevation contours were provided for the Northern Cities Management Area or Santa Maria Management Area, and therefore, differences in contours at adjoining boundaries may exist.
-Maps that depict both the measured groundwater elevation data and the subsequent contouring of the data are included in Appendix C.
+Groundwater elevation data for the Deep Aquifer were plotted on two separate maps for spring and fall of 2009 and hand-contoured.
+Groundwater elevation contours were constructed for both spring and fall of 2009 so that high and low groundwater conditions could be analyzed (Figure 6-5, Figure 6-6).
+Maps that depict both the measured groundwater elevation data and the subsequent contouring of the data are included in Appendix E.

 The most obvious feature in the contour maps is the pumping depression that has existed for decades within the north-central portion of the basin.
-The low point in the depression was just above sea level in spring 2008 and lower than 20 feet below sea level in fall 2008.
+The low point in the depression was just above sea level in spring 2009 and lower than 10 feet below sea level in fall 2009.
 The pumping depression trends in a northwest-southeast direction, parallel to the Santa Maria River and Oceano faults.
 DWR (2002) suggested that the Santa Maria River fault affected flow in the Deep Aquifer, with groundwater elevation contours offset by several tens of feet.
 However, the more-extensive groundwater elevation data set used in this Annual Report could not support this conclusion - the data are too variable from well to well in the eastern portion of the NMMA to detect offset of groundwater contours in the range of tens of feet.